Tambaram: Rail

+The Tambaram Railway Station serves as one of the four primary terminals of the Indian Railways in the Chennai Metropolitan Area.
+The other three terminals are Chennai Central, Chennai Egmore, Chennai Beach.
 The inter-state railway service is provided by Southern Railway of Indian Railways.
 The inter-city railway service is provided by Chennai Suburban Railway operated by Indian Railways.

 Inter-state

-The Tambaram Railway Station is one of the four main terminals located in the Chennai Metropolitan Area.
-The other three terminals are Chennai Central, Chennai Egmore, Chennai Beach.
 Similar to Chennai Egmore Station, Tambaram Railway Station provides access to destinations primarily within Tamil Nadu; however, it also handles a few interstate trains.

 Inter-city

 Chennai Suburban Railway

-The Chennai Suburban Railway is a commuter rail system in the city of Chennai, Tamil Nadu, India, operated by the Indian Railways.
+The Chennai Suburban Railway is a commuter rail system in the Chennai Metropolitan Area, operated by the Indian Railways.
 Every day, 160 train services are operated between Chennai Beach and Tambaram, 70 between Tambaram and Chengalpet and 16 between Tambaram and Kancheepuram.

-The city is served by the South Line of Chennai Suburban Railway which runs between Chennai Beach to Chengalpattu.
-There are five stops within the City— Pallavaram, Chromepet, Tambaram Sanatorium, Tambaram, and Perungalathur.
+The City is served by the South Line of Chennai Suburban Railway which runs between Chennai Beach to Chengalpattu.
 The South Line connects Tambaram with seven major interchange stations out of the eight in Chennai Suburban Railway Network.

-The longest circular train in India runs through Tambaram, connecting the city with Chennai Beach, Egmore, Chengalpattu, Kanchipuram, Takkolam, Arakkonam Junction, Tiruvallur, Avadi, Ambattur, Vyasarpadi Jeeva, Washermanpet and Royapuram.
+The longest circular train in India runs through Tambaram, connecting the City with Chennai Beach, Egmore, Chengalpattu, Kanchipuram, Takkolam, Arakkonam Junction, Tiruvallur, Avadi, Ambattur, Vyasarpadi Jeeva, Washermanpet and Royapuram.